semgrep/semgrep-docs/docs/experiments/extract-mode.md

 Without extract mode, writing rules to validate template, Markdown or configuration files which contain code in another language can be burdensome and require significant rule duplication.

-Let's take the following Bash rule as an example (a simplified version of [our `curl-eval` rule](https://github.com/returntocorp/semgrep-rules/blob/release/bash/curl/security/curl-eval.yaml)):
+Let's take the following Bash rule as an example (a simplified version of the [`curl-eval`](https://github.com/returntocorp/semgrep-rules/blob/release/bash/curl/security/curl-eval.yaml) rule from the Semgrep Registry):

 ```yaml
 rules: